BCODMO/documentation_external/docs/source/DOC_Contribute.rst

 Deployments
 ~~~~~~~~~~~
-1. Complete a Deployment Metadata Form (.rtf) to provide information about a specific cruise, mooring, laboratory, or some
+1. Complete a `Deployment Metadata Form`_ (.rtf) here is a pdf file :download:`pdf <docs/metadata/Deployment.rtf` to provide information about a specific cruise, mooring, laboratory, or some
-other unique experience of data collection or analysis.
+other unique experience of data collection or analysis. :download:`An Example Pypi Project<docs/metadata/Deployment.rtf>`

   * Complete this form if it is applicable to the dataset(s) you are submitting.
   * Deployments help to describe the geographic and temporal scale of datasets.
   * Deployments provide context for mapping the associated data.

-2. Submit the Deployment Metadata Form along with the Dataset Metadata Form(s) to info@bco-dmo.org.

 Data
 ~~~~